Get

 5. Environment

-Not only does the medical care, nutrition, and exercise matter on how long a Shiba Inu will live, but their general environment plays a significant role too.
+Not only do medical care, nutrition, and exercise matter on how long a Shiba Inu will live, but their general environment plays a significant role too.
 Lower levels of air pollution, an absence of lead paint, and other positive environmental factors will lead to a longer lifespan for your pup.

 6. Care

 One factor that many people overlook in how long a Shiba Inu will live is how well you care for them.
-A happy Shiba Inu is more likely to live longer than an unhappy one, so do everything you can to love on them and make them happy!
+A happy Shiba Inu is more likely to live longer than an unhappy one, so do everything you can to love them and make them happy!

 The Life Stages of a Shiba Inu